Introduction

 CH27 9FQ

 The Act requires the Council to be satisfied that the individual requesting the information is legally entitled to receive it.
+In the case of requesting information on behalf of a third party, we would need proof of identity of the third party and their written or verbal consent to allow us to disclose their information to the requester.
 Therefore, in order to progress an enquiry the Council would first require a requestor to provide two documents which confirm your identity and current address.

-Acceptable proof of identify (one of the following):
+Acceptable proof of identity (one of the following):

 - current Passport